Home to some of the UK’s most popular and arguably best coasters, Thorpe Park is one of the UK’s top theme parks.

 At the end of the ride as you head down the stairs to leave the building, have a look up – you’ll see Jigsaw’s severed head on some scales which hang from the ceiling.

 Like the Swarm, the codes written on the side of the shipping containers that form the Saw Store have hidden meanings relating to Saw the Ride.

 You’ll see “PRO DYLAN” which was the name of the project, supposedly named after the project manager’s cat, along with 130309, the ride’s opening date, and various statistics about the ride.

 Princes Diana controversially used to take Prince Harry and Prince William out in to the general public for more ‘normal’ days out, including to places like McDonald’s, the beach, and various theme parks.
 Famously they took a trip to Thorpe Park in the Easter holidays in 1993 – There are countless photos online of them enjoying a ride on Loggers Leap.

-Loggers Leap is no longer open at Thorpe Park, but you can still see the Princess Diana memorial near the ride’s station building that still stands today.
+Loggers Leap is no longer open at Thorpe Park, but you can still see the Princess Diana memorial in an old `Logger’s Leap boat in the Sunken Garden, behind Stealth.